 If you wear removeable dentures, it’s usually recommended to take them out at night to give your gums and jawbone a break from the constant pressure they’ve been under during the day.
 In general, you should never wear your dentures for a full 24 hours without, at the very least, performing proper oral hygiene.
 If there’s a special occasion that requires you to keep your false teeth in for longer than normal, set some time aside during the day for your routine cleaning.

 You’ll need to learn how to chew with your dentures.
 After the initial adjustment period, you’ll be able to eat most foods normally.
 You might need some extra time to get used to chewing particularly hard or sticky foods.
 (Chewing gum should be avoided altogether since it can very easily cause a lot of hard-to-repair damage.)
 If you’re having trouble, you can use a denture adhesive to hold your false teeth in place.

 Missing teeth cause your jawbone to break down gradually over time; as a result, there may come a time where your dentures no longer fit like they’re supposed to.
 Ill-fitting dentures are very uncomfortable and can cause pain in your gums that’s sometimes accompanied by bleeding.
 You may also feel them moving around, making it harder to speak and eat properly; sometimes there might be a clicking noise while chewing.
-Any of these problems should be taken as a sign that you should call Dr. Todd immediately so that he can make appropriate adjustments or order a replacement if necessary.
+Any of these problems should be taken as a sign that you should call us immediately so that we can make appropriate adjustments or order a replacement if necessary.

 Your dentures will need to be replaced eventually, whether it’s due to changes in the jawbone, irreparable damage, or simple wear and tear from regular use.
 Assuming you practice good maintenance and excellent oral hygiene, though, you can usually expect them to last for about five to eight years.